k2view-academy/K2View-Academy/academy/Training_Level_1/05_LU_Enhancements/05_LU_Enhancements_Quiz.md

 To perform standard transformation of dates, strings, or basic mathematical operations you will use:

-A: A project function
+A: A project function.

-B: A root function
+B: A root function.

-C: Built-in functions or any other java standard utilities
+C: Built-in functions or any other standard Java utilities.

 (***Solution 1: C ***).